rajesh-krishnan/deed/README.md

 deed
 ====

 Decision Evaluation in Encrypted Domain: securely evaluating encrypted Boolean expressions on encrypted bits without decryption.
 This is a Java implementation of the approach described in the paper below.
-We also provide a [quick Javascript demo](https://rajesh-krishnan/deed/jsm/jsmdemo.html).
+We also provide a quick Javascript demo in the jsm directory.
+After you clone the repo, you can go to the jsm directory and view `jsmdemo.html` in a browser.

 Reference:
 Rajesh Krishnan, and Ravi Sundaram, "Evaluating Encrypted Boolean Functions